- BIO1A03- Cell and Molecular Biology (Winter2017-BIO1A03CourseOutline)

-LifeSci2L03- Living Systems Laboratory (2016-present)
+LifeSci2L03- Living Systems Laboratory (2016-2017)

 - Assisted Dr. Nikol Piskuric with the design of a laboratory module on the neurophysiology of young and aged crickets

-- As part of a long-term plan, I will continue developing new modules to include in the course, with particular emphasis on diseases pertaining to all organ systems of the human body, along with investigating the success and pitfalls of associated therapeutics.
+- The course is broken down into 4 main modules (20 lectures that I created in total) focusing on Cardiorespiratory Diseases, Neurodegenerative Disorders, Cancer and Neglected Tropical Diseases.
+As part of a long-term plan, I will continue developing new modules to include in the course, with particular emphasis on cellular and molecular mechanisms that drive disease progression in all organ systems of the human body, along with investigating the success and pitfalls of associated therapeutics.

 -Invited Medicinal Chemist guest lecturers from Dr. Patrick Gunning’s Group at UofT

 -Launch of “Teaching with a Tweet” (Twitter) to help develop student scientific literacy in the digital age ( https://twitter.com/@tweetdrd )